 The estimates used when determining the fair value of the Unit option plan are the average expected unit option holding period, the average expected volatility rate, and the average risk-free interest rate.
 The average expected unit option holding period used is estimated as half the life of the respective option agreement applied to that unit option upon vesting.
 The average expected volatility rate applied is estimated based on the historical volatility of the Units.
-The average risk-free interest rate is based on zero-coupon Government of Canada bonds with terms consistent with the average expected unit option holding period.
+The average risk-free interest rate is based on the Government of Canada bonds with terms consistent with the average expected unit option holding period.
 Management determines the fair value internally, utilizing the aforementioned inputs, some of which are provided by external market data and some through internal financial information.
+Unit options granted are carried at fair value which is estimated using the Black Scholes option pricing model.